johnwcowan/r7rs-work/ContextsCowan.md

 `(monad-join `*c cobj*`)`

-The values in *cobj* are themselves context objects.
-The values in these cobjs are wrapped in the context and returned.
+The values wrapped in *cobj* are themselves objects in the context *c*.
+The values in these cobjs are wrapped in the context *c* and returned, thus stripping off one layer of context.

 `(functor-as `*c mobj obj*`)`